9 Tidy data

 9.4.1 Prepare our candy project

-3. You can use your index.qmd file … just change the title to “Tidy data: Candy”.
+3. You can use your index.qmd file for this lesson … just change the title to “Tidy data: Candy”.

 4. Create your setup block and load the tidyverse and janitor.